 24.05.2019 – 29.06.2019

-The building next door to The British Muslim School, Latifiah Fultali Complex, Lodge Road, West Bromwich, B70 8NX
+The British Muslim School, Latifiah Fultali Complex, Lodge Road, West Bromwich, B70 8NX

 Jocelyn Allen is an artist who mainly works with photography, video and performance.
 Her work has been exhibited in festivals and group shows both in the UK and internationally.
 In 2017 she was awarded Graduate Single Image in the British Journal of Photography Breakthrough Awards.